r-obert/http.js/README.md

 **2.**

-The reason a request failed can be found at `xhr.httpclient.cause` and it returns one of the following strings: `abort`, `timeout`, `error`, `status`:
+The cause of request failure can be found at `xhr.httpclient.cause` and it returns one of the following strings: `abort`, `timeout`, `error`, `status`:

 ```javascript